 The Ensley steel works closed the open hearths in 1975.
 The melt shop closed a year later.
 In 1980, the remaining workers at Ensley were moved to the Fairfield plant.
 All activity ceased on the property by 1984.
 The modern integrated steel making process in Fairfield made it more efficient than the open hearth method used at the Ensley works.

 Over the span of almost 100 years, the TCI Ensley steel works mined coal, manufactured coke, steel, iron ore, pig iron and even grew cotton.
 Thousands of employees kept the furnaces burning for decades as steel ingots and molten metal moved by railroad.
 In 1993, the site was considered as an automotive park after Mercedes-Benz built a plant near Tuscaloosa.

 Jefferson County considered it a site for a county jail in 1998.
 Larry Langford, while Mayor of Fairfield in 2000, envisioned a harbor and waterway linking Birmingham to the Gulf of Mexico through a series of channels and locks in the Black Warrior River.

 The Ensley steel works was eligible for a $200,000 clean up grant from the EPA in 2000 but then-Mayor Bernard Kincaid’s office failed to apply for the grant in time.
 In 2010, Birmingham Mayor William Bell proposed to clean up the site and make it a green space or industrial park.
-With a short distance to interstates and access to rail yards the plan seemed feasible if he could get funding from the federal government to assist in cleanup.
+With a short distance to interstates and access to rail yards, the plan seemed feasible if the Mayor could get funding from the federal government to assist in cleanup.

 Unfortunately, no further plans for the industrial park ever materialized.
-The Ensley Steel Works remains surrounded by a field of thorns with the abandoned buildings, enormous smokestacks, and memories of the souls who once worked there.
+The Ensley steel works site remains abandoned today.